3socha/saizeriya/README.md

 # saizeriya

-Display menu of the "Saizeriya" at random.
+Print menu of Saizeriya at random.

 ## Installation